INTERVIEW ON “LIVE WELL WITHIN YOUR MEANS”

 I have been seeing more of my friends and colleagues struggle in vain with their money.
 It is most painful around the holidays, not only Christmas, but also summer holidays, or vacations.
 Since I had spent so much time and energy researching and creating a money system which worked so that prosperity without debt was in my life, I wanted to pass this on to other women.

+I would say people over 30.
 By the time people have reached 30, they are tired of money problems, and tired of all the methods they’ve used to get on top of their finances which haven’t worked.
 They have probably tried credit counselors, debt consolidators, debt diets, budgeting and any number of workshops, but nothing stuck.
 They are open to a new way of doing things.

 4. What attracted you to the spiritual part of financial management?